 Tourmaline species mix with each other in the same way that Garnet species do.
-Even though Elbaite Tourmaline is considered to be allochromatic, it might be more instructive to describe this gem species as partly allochromatic and partly idiochromatic, as are Grossular Garnet, Pyrope Garnet and even Peridot.
+Even though Elbaite Tourmaline is considered to be allochromatic, it might be more instructive to describe this gem species as partly allochromatic and partly idiochromatic, as are Grossular Garnet, Pyrope Garnet and even Peridot (green Forsterite).
 As the diagram above shows, Elbaite gems (with the exception of copper-bearing Elbaite) technically do not derive color and magnetism from impurities as do most allochromatic gems.
 Elbaite gems derive color and magnetism by mixing with idiochromatic Tourmaline species that contain transition metals in their native chemistry.
 The blue color in the Elbaite Tourmaline below ("Indicolite" variety) is not caused by impurities of iron, but instead by iron derived from mixing with Schorl Tourmaline.

 Blue "Indicolite" Tourmaline is primarily composed of Allochromatic Elbaite Tourmaline mixed with a lesser amount of Idiochromatic Schorl Tourmaline

 Information presented here about causes of Tourmaline color was resourced from Dr. George Rossman's CalTech web page on Tourmaline spectroscopy, as well as our own analyses using a spectrometer.
 The causes of color in Tourmalines can be complex and subtle and remain only partially understood by researchers.